SiM (band): 2016–2018: The Beautiful People

-2019–present: Thank God, There Are Hundreds Of Ways To Kill Enemies
+2019–2021: Thank God, There Are Hundreds of Ways to Kill Enemies

-On November 3, 2019, the band released the single "SAND CASTLE" with AKKOGORILLA.
+On November 3, 2019, the band released the single "Sand Castle" with Akkogorilla.

-On January 30, 2020, the band announced their new album Thank God, There Are Hundreds Of Ways To Kill Enemies would be released on April 15, 2020.
+On January 30, 2020, the band announced that their new album, Thank God, There Are Hundreds of Ways to Kill Enemies, would be released on April 15, 2020.
 On February 11, 2020, the band released the single "BULLY".
 On March 17, the band released the single "Devil in Your Heart".
 On March 31, the single "BASEBALL BAT" was released.
 In April 2020, the band announced that the album's release date had been postponed to June 17, 2020.
 On May 11, the band released the single "CAPTAiN HOOK".

+2022–present: Playdead

-In January 2022, SiM's song "The Rumbling" was featured as the opening theme for the anime Attack on Titan: The Final Season Part 2.
-The single was officially released on February 7, 2022, coming just after the band was moved to the Pony Canyon record label.
+In January 2022, SiM's song "The Rumbling" was the opening theme for the anime Attack on Titan: The Final Season Part 2.
+The single was released on February 7, 2022, coming just after the band moved to the Pony Canyon record label.
 SiM performed in the US at Crunchyroll Expo on August 6 and their sold-out headlining show on August 9, 2022.
 On September 21, the band released their new EP Beware, containing four tracks including "The Rumbling".

 In March 2023, SiM's single "Under the Tree" was used as the ending theme song for the part 3 of the anime Attack on Titan: The Final Season.
-It was also announced by Pony Canyon that a new studio album by the band will be released in the summer.
-SiM is confirmed to perform at Download Festival in the UK on June 8–11, followed by a headline show "The Rumbling in LDN", in London, on June 13.
+In August 2023, SiM joined Dance Gavin Dance for the Jackpot Juicer US Tour 2023, during which SiM released their sixth studio album, Playdead.

+In November 2024, SiM frontman MAH led the formation of the REDLINE DREAM BAND, a 29-member supergroup created to commemorate the conclusion of the REDLINE festival's 14-year run.
+The band features prominent members from Japan's rock scene, including vocalists from FACT, MAN WITH A MISSION, and coldrain, as well as instrumentalists from Crossfaith, Crystal Lake, and Paledusk.
+The group is due to release a digital single on December 6, 2024, ahead of their participation in the festival's final event, REDLINE ALL THE FINAL, at Chiba's Makuhari Messe.